USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch03_features.md

 Features of CMAQ for Air Quality Model Developers
 -------------------------------------------------
+** >>COMMENT<< ** Remove opening clause "Designed under a community modeling paradigm", and delete "with a modular…"

+** >>COMMENT<< **  Remove references to I/O API and netCDF.
+This will get blurry really soon.

+** >>COMMENT<< **  should rework the IO discussion to convey that the system employs flexible I/O and internal data structures that facilitate its modularity and extensibility

+** >>COMMENT<< **  Actually, if this material is retained somewhere, consider shortening the opening material to simply say: "CMAQ is distributed as open-source software.
+CMAQ provides the following features to scientists interested in developing new algorithms or adding science to the model:"

+** >>COMMENT<< **  Combine bullets 1 and 2, and delete bullet 3.

 Designed under a community-modeling paradigm, CMAQ is distributed as open-source software engineered with a modular code design to facilitate decentralized development.
 Built around a layered [I/O API](https://www.cmascenter.org/ioapi) and [netCDF](http://www.unidata.ucar.edu/software/netcdf) code framework, CMAQ provides a flexible platform for testing new science algorithms, chemistry representations, and optimization techniques.
 CMAQ provides the following features to scientists interested in developing new algorithms or adding science to the model: